Ritik-Arora-576/Low-Level-Design--LLD-/02-Design_Patterns/03-Structural_Design_Pattern/01-Proxy_Design_Pattern/README.md

 ![Proxy Flow Diagram](https://media.geeksforgeeks.org/wp-content/uploads/20240202170221/changing-of-proxies.webp)

 In our example, there is an interface **EmployeeDAO** which has create, delete and get method.
 There is a concrete class **EmployeeDAOImpl** which implements the create, delete and get methods.
-Rather than directly access these methods initialy request will pass to **Proxy** class, if client is authenticate then it will gives the access of those method in order to enhance database security.
+Rather than directly access these methods initialy request will pass to **EmployeeDAOProxy** class, if client is authenticate then it will gives the access of those method in order to enhance database security.